Backstreet Boys: 2015–2020: Las Vegas residency and DNA

 Backstreet Boys released their new song titled "Don't Go Breaking My Heart" on May 17, 2018, as their lead single for their new album.
 The album is co-produced under RCA Records and the group's own label, K-BAHN, and distributed by RCA's parent company, Sony Music.
 On November 9, they released the single "Chances" and announced the title of their ninth studio album, DNA, which was released on January 25, 2019.
-On January 4, 2019, DNA's third single, "No Place", was released.
+On January 4, 2019, DNA's third single, "No Place," was released.
 Backstreet Boys embarked on the DNA World Tour in support of the album on May 11, 2019.
 They had to postpone the tour on March 15, 2020, due to the coronavirus pandemic.
 They initially rescheduled the remaining dates for 2021, but eventually had to reschedule again for 2022.

 On April 8, 2019, the band released their exhibit at the Grammy Museum before it was opened to the public two days later, showcasing tour outfits and memorabilia from their childhoods.
 That same month, the group announced that they would be releasing their first Christmas album.
 At their Las Vegas residency, they received keys to the Vegas strip as the mayor declared the 10th Backstreet Boys Day, and during the 20th anniversary of "I Want It That Way", the group participated in a handprint ceremony to commemorate the ending of their two-year residency at Planet Hollywood and were also presented with a check donation to the Boys & Girls Club of Southern Nevada.

 On February 9, 2020, the band announced the second North America leg of the DNA World Tour on social media and Good Morning America.
-During an interview, Littrell confirmed that they're going to sign for another Las Vegas residency soon as the DNA tour is over in 2022.
 In December 2020, Britney Spears released a single featuring the group called "Matches".